openzipkin/brave/brave-mysql/README.md

 ## Using ##

-For a MySQL database, append `?statementInterceptors=com.github.kristofa.brave.db.MySQLStatementInterceptor` to the end of the JDBC connection string and then make sure that the `MySQLStatementInterceptorManagementBean` class is used to inject the `ClientTracer` into the interceptor.
+For a MySQL database, append `?statementInterceptors=com.github.kristofa.brave.mysql.MySQLStatementInterceptor` to the end of the JDBC connection string and then make sure that the `MySQLStatementInterceptorManagementBean` class is used to inject the `ClientTracer` into the interceptor.